invandy/Oregon_NR/README.md

-This Arduino code is for receiving and transmitting data in Oregon Scientific RF protocol version 2.1 and 3.0. <br>
+This Arduino code is for receiving and transmitting data in Oregon Scientific RF protocol version 2.1 and 3.0. and Explore Scientific weather station protocol also<br>
 The folowed sensors data format are supported including calculation of CRC8:<br>
 <br>
 Receive and emulate:<br>